mbourqui/django-autoslug/README.rst

 .. image:: https://readthedocs.org/projects/django-autoslug/badge/?version=latest
     :target: http://django-autoslug.readthedocs.org/en/latest/

-Django-autoslug is a reusable Django library that provides an improved slug field which can automatically:
+Django-autoslugged is a reusable Django library that provides an improved slug field which can automatically:

 a) populate itself from another field,